Inference-Institute/ai-architecture/docs/7.-Enterprise-Architecture-Frameworks/05-COBIT-for-AI-Governance.md

+---
+title: COBIT for AI Governance
+description: Explore how the COBIT framework can be adapted to establish robust governance for AI systems, ensuring accountability, compliance, and strategic alignment.
+author: Inference Institute
+---
 # COBIT for AI Governance

 The **COBIT (Control Objectives for Information and Related Technologies)** framework provides a comprehensive approach to governance and management of IT systems.
 Applying COBIT to **AI Governance** ensures that AI initiatives align with organizational goals, mitigate risks, and deliver measurable value.